Below is a page filled with information on Health Testing, Puppy Adoption Process, Our

 Unfortunately, breeders sometimes take the rap for everything that goes wrong with a puppy.
 This is not necessarily correct or fair.

 Certainly there are some breeders that know their dogs have or produce problems but they breed these particular dogs anyway.

-accountable for the hidden genes that come from ancestors that had no part of their current breeding program?
-This is an area that I
+for the hidden genes that come from ancestors that had no part of their current breeding program?
+This is an area that I have been

 As a breeder and a buyer, I have researched this topic extensively and am deeply troubled by the thought that I might be blamed for

 producing a pup with HD sometime in the future.
 I believe most reputable breeders share my concerns.
 So the question is, who is

 ultimately responsible if your puppy turns up with problems?
 Dogs are living breathing creatures; should we expect them to come

 with a warranty like cars and dishwashers?
 On the other hand, purchasing a puppy is an expense and how are

 you to know if your puppy is from a reputable breeder if you have no guarantees – this is the reason most reputable breeders offer a

 guarantee because this gives us credibility because owners believe they are buying peace of mind.
 However, on the flip side, what if